thomasahle/numberlink/README.md

 The corner heuristic is the most important part of what makes Numberlink fast.
 It relies on the obvervation that if a square is filled out with a ┐ the only option for the lower left square is another ┐ or a source.
-Anything else will either force a self touching path or connect into the side of the paper.
+Anything else will either force a self touching link or connect into the side of the paper.

-Taking the inductive closure of the above obvervation we see that all path-turns, or 'corners', must be found in 'spikes' 'coming out' of the sources.
+Taking the inductive closure of the above obvervation we see that all link-turns, or 'corners', must be found in 'spikes' 'coming out' of the sources.
-Indeed a source can't even have such a spike in two opposite direcitons, as it would create a flow surounding the source.
+Indeed a source can't even have such a spike in two opposite direcitons, as it would create a link surounding the source.
 In conclusion we see that a solution to a numberlink puzzle can be represented uniquely as a set of signed integer pairs for each source, describing the length of its two spikes.